County Councillor grants

 In the event that a Member is not able to deal with grant applications as a result of illness or incapacity, or if a Member’s seat falls vacant for any reason then the Leader of the County Council who, in consultation with the relevant political Group Leader, shall nominate another Member of the County Council to consider and make recommendations in relation to grant applications from that Member’s division until such time as the Member is fit to resume duties or the vacant seat is filled.

-The opening date for the scheme is normally 1 June and the deadline for submitting grant requests to the Director of Policy and Governance is the 28 February in each financial year.
+The grant scheme for 2022/23 is open from 9 May 2022 to 28 February 2023 and the deadline for submitting grant requests to the Chief Executive is 28 February in each financial year.

 - Financial issues